LindsayCoronel/Maverick_City_Songs/README.md

 # Maverick_City_Songs
 INSTRUCTIONS

 To access and utilize the script, open the file that says "final_project_script.
 R", in this file you can find the code for my findings.
-To access the dataset, open the "STA215
+To access the dataset, open the "Statistics Data-sheet(1).csv" file.

 DATA